Prarabdha karma: End of Prarabdha Karma

 The Bhakti Yoga theme within the Chapter seven of the Bhagavad Gita also talks eloquently about the concept of Kripa, but its most important verse comes in the final eighteenth chapter, about Liberation, where Krishna finally makes a sweeping statement to Arjuna in Verse 18.66, "Setting aside all meritorious deeds (Dharma), just surrender completely to My will (with firm faith and loving contemplation).
 I shall liberate you from all sins.
 Do not fear."

+While Madhvacharya does not explicitly state why Vishnu created the universe, a possible interpretation is that a universe enables jivas to manifest prarabdha karma and create new karma.
+It also allows for suffering and bondage to either continue or end.